 - The severity of your crime

 - If your crime was violent

 - Whether you are a flight risk

 The judge will also consult California’s bail schedule, which will help them determine how much bail is appropriate.
 After your bail is set, you may be transported to a facility meant to hold people long-term.
 That may be the Santa Ana Jail, which is located at 62 Civic Center Plaza, Santa Ana, CA 92701.
 If that jail is too full, you could also be taken to the Orange County Women’s Central Jail at 44 Civic Center Plaza, Santa Ana, CA 92703, or to the Orange County Men’s Central Jail at 550 N. Flower Street, Santa Ana, CA 92703.
 None of these options are particularly pleasant to stay in.

 Thankfully, even if your bail is out of your ability to pay, a bail bond agent will still be able to help.
 With one quick call, we can get you out of jail and back to your family in just a matter of hours.
 Contact our bail bondsman any time, night or day, as soon as your bail is set.
-We are open 24/7/365 and will begin to work immediately to get you released from jail.
+We are open 24/7/365 and will begin to work immediately to get you released from jail in Orange County.

 Our bail bond agent will create a written agreement between you and our agency, go to the jail holding you, and post your bail so you can be released.
 If you make all your court appearances and your bail is exonerated at the conclusion of your case, a 10 percent premium is all you will be required to pay.